 Lot coverage is the ratio of an occupied area (buildings and driveways) compared to the total area of the lot.
 Lot coverage restrictions exist in several districts, see Zoning Ordinance §3.2.5.B for details.
 Coverage provisions are applicable to both new construction and additions, as well as any homes that do not conform to these guidelines.

 Enter your address and find your zoning district

 The Zoning Ordinance includes, but is not limited to the following items in lot coverage calculations:

-- Main buildings (resting directly or indirectly on the ground), detached garages and accessory buildings with or without foundations
+- Main buildings (resting directly or indirectly on the ground), detached garages and accessory buildings

 - Paved driveways and parking pads